 1989 19 registered domain names within .no in the oldest zone file in the archive.

-1987 The responsibility for .no handed over to UNINETT after the UNINETT project was established in 1986.
-The arguments were that UNINETT was a neutral and competent organization who was capable of having the responsibility for administration of the national top-level domain.
+- The responsibility for .no handed over to UNINETT after the UNINETT project was established in 1986.
+The argument was that UNINETT was a neutral and competent organization who was capable of having the responsibility for administration of the national top-level domain.